kasper/phoenix/docs/docs/api/21-app.md

 # App

-Use the `App`-object to control apps.
+Use App to control apps.
 Beware that an app can get stale if you keep a reference to it and it is for instance terminated while you do so, refer to `isTerminated()`.

 ## Interface